braunjHun/MinesweeperExam/README.md

   GIVEN a positon [1;0 + 1;1 + 0;1] to mark
   WHEN drawing the board
   THEN I will see an 1;0 and 1;1 and 0;1 are marked on the board and the message Square flagged as bomb.

+# User Story #5 ⚠️
+As a player
+I want to mark all the bombs expected
+So that I can win the game

+ ## Scenario #1
+  GIVEN all the squares [2;0 + 2;1 + 2;2 + 1;2 + 1;2] to mark
+  WHEN drawing the board
+  THEN I will see all the markings on the board and the message the land is cleared!
+GOOD JOB!